 - 1 teaspoon baking powder

-- 1 teaspoon coarse salt
+- 1 teaspoon kosher salt

 - 1 ½ cups semi-sweet chocolate chips or semi-sweet baking bar chopped

 - 1 ½ cups white chocolate chips or chopped white chocolate baking bar chopped

-- Preheat oven to 400 degrees F (if you have convection, turn it on!).
-Line two baking trays with parchment paper or silpats
+- Preheat oven to 400ºF / 200ºC (if you have convection, turn it on!).
+Line two baking trays with parchment paper or silicone baking mats.

 - In the bowl of a stand mixer, cream together the butter, brown sugar and granulated sugar for about 2-3 minutes on medium with the paddle attachment until fluffy.

-- With mixer off, add in cocoa powder, cake flour, all-purpose flour, milk powder, baking powder, baking soda, and salt.
+- With mixer off, add in cocoa powder, cake flour, all-purpose flour, baking powder, baking soda, and salt.

 - Scoop out 2 ounce portions of dough and roll between your hands to form into a smooth ball.

 - Bake for 5-6 minutes, rotate trays and bake another 5minutes until tops of cookies are just browned.

 - Dive in and enjoy the chocolatey goodness!

-If you do not have cake flour, substitute 1 cup minus 2 tablespoons all-purpose flour plus 2 tablespoons cornstarch
+- If you do not have cake flour, substitute 1 cup minus 2 tablespoons all-purpose flour plus 2 tablespoons cornstarch

-Recipe inspired by A Bountiful Kitchen's Levain cookie recipe.
+- Recipe inspired by A Bountiful Kitchen's Levain cookie recipe